-Kasich: 'No confidence' Congress will address guns
+Kasich to Trump: 'Take some steps' on gun control

-Washington (CNN)Ohio Republican Gov. John Kasich said the deadly school shooting on Wednesday should be a rallying moment for the nation on guns, but that he predicted Congress would not live up to the task.
+Washington (CNN)Ohio Republican Gov. John Kasich said the deadly school shooting on Wednesday should be a rallying moment for the nation on guns, but he predicted Congress would not live up to the task, and suggested the President should take the lead.

 "Do I think they can do anything on guns?
 I hope they prove me wrong and they can because I have no confidence in them," Kasich said Sunday on CNN's "State of the Union."